xAn-x/Football-Shootout-Analysis/README.md

 # Football Shootout Analysis

 This repository provides tools and methods for analyzing football shootouts.
-The project focuses on various tasks, including tracking players and the ball, identifying the player with the ball, and dividing teams based on their jerseys using advanced techniques such as SigLip, UMAP, and KMeans clustering.
+The project focuses on various tasks, including tracking players and the ball, identifying the player with the ball, and dividing teams based on their jerseys using advanced techniques.

+## Key Features

+- **YOLOv11 for Object Detection**: Leverage the power of YOLOv11 for real-time object detection of players and the ball during shootouts.
+- **Team Division by Jersey Color**: Utilize __SigLip__, __UMAP__, and __KMeans__ to cluster players based on their jersey colors, effectively dividing teams for analysis.
+- **Player and Ball Tracking**: Implement tracking algorithms to follow players and the ball throughout the shootout.
+- **Finding Player with the Ball**: Automatically identify which player has the ball at any given moment.
+-

 ## Installation